seinecle/blog/_posts/2021-08-30-pointwise-mutual-information-tf-idf.md

 How to automagically build a network that takes this nuance into account?

+### Pointwise mutual information: the solution to discount edges with low information

 **Simple: for a pair of terms ("Paris", "France"), divide the number of time they co-occur by the total number of time each term appears in the text.**

 Let's imagine a very long text discussing all the world capitals: